RyomaTanaka/freemarket_sample_62b/README.md

 ### Association
 - has_one :profile, dependent: :destroy
-- has_many :adress, dependent: :destroy
+- has_many :addresses, dependent: :destroy
 - has_many :sns_authentications, dependent: :destroy
 - has_many :cards, dependent: :destroy
 - has_many :points, dependent: :destroy